ThiagoVSouza/poc/execution/README.md

 ## Overview

-Execution nodes for this current proof of concept.
+Execution nodes are the nodes that store all the content of a smart contract and also execute it.
+A Smart contract in this POC has 4 parts:

+- the file (with all the functions that will be automatically executed)
+- data (which carries all the data associated with the smart contract)
+- config (has basic configuration, the most important part is the custom name given by the user who deployed it)
+- permissions (it is used to identify the roles of the users, with this we can have a permissioned system)

+Theres a sample copy of those files for one deployed smart contract I used with spencer.
 The node also has a copy of the files in the smartcontract folder.
-It is used as a template for deploying a new dapp.
+It is used as a template for deploying a new dapp and generating the initial sample files mentioned above..

 ## Main functions